 Nutrition guidelines can make things look very cut and dry.
 They tell us to get this amount of that vitamin and that amount of this mineral.
 Separating out nutrients this way makes the guidelines relatively easy to understand.
 And this kind of thinking probably helps us avoid diseases of nutritional deficiency, such as scurvy (not enough vitamin C) or pellagra (not enough niacin).

 But most nutrients don't fly solo.
 They interact — sometimes they join forces, other times they cancel each other out.
-You have probably heard before that eating vitamin-rich foods is better for you than taking a vitamin supplement.
-One reason why this is true is that food contains a mixture of nutrients that interact with one another in each mouthful.

 The following is a list of nutrients that work in pairs.
 It's just a sampler, and far from a complete catalog.
 But hopefully it will help you when you're choosing what to eat.

 Vitamin D and calcium

 Like most nutrients, calcium is mostly absorbed in the small intestine.
 Calcium is important because it strengthens bones, but the body often needs vitamin D's assistance to absorb the nutrient.
 Vitamin D also has many other benefits throughout the body.

 There's debate these days about whether to raise the daily intake goal for vitamin D. Right now, the official nutrition guidelines recommend that adults get 1,000 milligrams (mg) of calcium and 400 international units (IU) of vitamin D daily.
 For older adults, the recommended daily allowance is a bit higher: 1,200 mg of calcium starting in your 50s, and 600 IU of vitamin D starting in your 70s.

 To give you an idea of how much that is, an 8-ounce glass of milk contains 300 mg of calcium and, because of fortification, 100 IU of vitamin D.